Dealing With Stress on Results Day

 1.Talk to people around you

 Mental health issues and worry are not uncommon among students, so you'll likely know others who are struggling or teachers who've helped students in the past.
 Your parents or older relatives may have also felt the same sort of emotions waiting for their results.
 Don't bottle up your feelings.
 Please talk to a member of staff as soon as you can.
-There will be many teachers available for you to talk to on results day and in the weeks ahead.
-You may have a ‘favourite’ person to talk to and have contact details.
-If not contact a member of the sixth form or wellbeing team.
-Everyone will be available via email or you can contact Mrs Pritchard on the safeguarding number: 07395 902119 if you need to speak to someone urgently.
-This number is available outside of school hours.
+There will be many teachers available for you to talk to on results day in school and in the weeks ahead.

 2. What if my results aren’t as good as I expected?

 Exams don’t always go to plan and you might not get the grades you need.

 We have lots of experience working with colleges, universities and apprenticeship providers and will help and guide you through your next steps if you need.

 The MOST IMPORTANT thing to do is NOT WORRY.

 Please remember you have worked hard, be proud of what you have achieved.

 Speak to your teachers on results day for advice and support on next steps.
 Key people to speak to will be: